kmels/dart-haskell/README.md

 Roadmap
 ------
- - Compile .hs and interpret expressions.
+ - Compile, interpret and test expressions.
- - Record reduction paths -- TODO
  - Find paths that were not run using an SMT solver -- TODO
  - Simulate further -- TODO